zeffii/NLP_class_notes/readme.md

 	import math

 	def perplexity(chances):
-	    '''
-	    pythonification of the formal definition of perplexity.
+	    """pythonification of the formal definition of perplexity."""
-	    '''
 	    N = len(chances)
 	    product = 1
 	    for chance in chances:
 	        product *= chance

-	    # return product**(1/N)
+	    # return product**(-1/N)
 	    return math.pow(product, -1/N)

 This is the general gist of the formula, I would run tests on variations and optimize for speed instead of readability (especially when considering larger sequences).
 For instance the product of chances might better be calculated like: